WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 ## Devotion

-Devotion is probably the biggest Artifact, so it has the most flaws, code wise and in gameplay.\
-Many small bug fixes make it, just work better.

 AI can't recognize hazards so they shouldn't be able to die to fall damage, lava & void fog.\
 Teleporting more often to avoid getting stuck but also to make them more around you.

-Giving them Void items can be interesting.\
+Giving them Void items is quite a lot of fun.
-Not going to blacklist Shipping Request.

 ![Devotion Inventory](https://raw.githubusercontent.com/WolfoIsBestWolf/ror2-FixedSpawnDissonance/main/modPageImages/artifactsDevotion.png)
 ##